Posted on 15 June 2018

 Composers Lainie Fefferman, Jascha Narveson, and Cameron Britt have created a free smartphone application that turns footsteps into twinkling metallic sounds, electric guitar chords, dulcimer notes, water splashes, car horns, and applause.
 By connecting them to small, wearable speakers, smartphones become instruments effortlessly played by strolling, sauntering, or sprinting down the High Line.

 The piece will begin at the Southern end of the High Line, at the base of the Gansevoort Stairs, at 5:00pm.
-For elevator access, enter the High Line via the elevator at West 16th Street and 10th Avenue, and walk south toward Gansevoort Street.
+For elevator access, enter the High Line elevator to the left of the Gansevoort Stairs.

 Watch a video from The Gaits 2012.
 (Video by I Care If You Listen.)

-The High Line is a public park built on an historic freight rail line elevated above the streets on Manhattan's West Side.
-With the opening of the second section of the park in June 2011, the High Line now runs from Gansevoort Street to West 30th Street.
-The High Line offers a full calendar of free and low-cost public programs aiming to build a diverse, inclusive community around the park.
+The High Line is an elevated freight line transformed into a public park on Manhattan’s West Side.
+Friends of The High Line, the nonprofit conservancy that maintains and operates the park, offers a full calendar of free programs aiming to build a diverse, inclusive community around the park.
 For a full listing of events, please visit thehighline.org/events.

 Jascha Narveson was raised in a concert hall and put to sleep as a child with an old vinyl copy of the Bell Laboratories mainframe computer singing “Bicycle Built for Two.”
 Awash in the sounds of chamber music recitals in his parents’ house-concert series from an early age, he spent his high-school years playing in improvisatory un-music bands and listening to increasingly esoteric music from various corners of the globe and subcultural strata of the industrialized world.
 These influences mixed with intensive traditional training in North and South Indian rhythmic traditions, a summer residency with Bang On A Can, and degrees in acoustic and electronic composition from Wilfrid Laurier University, Wesleyan’s MA in experimental and world music, and Princeton’s doctoral program.
 His music is a vibrant testament to these influences, combining the Western composer’s love of novelty with an unshakable devotion to rhythm, physicality and “flow” inherited from everywhere else.
 His music has been played in many places by many people, some of them famous, others deserving of fame, all of them deserving of thanks.

 Daniel Iglesia creates music and media for humans, computers, and broad interactions of the two.
 His works have taken the form of concert works for instruments and electronics, live audio and video performance, generative and interactive installations, and collaborations with many disciplines such as theater and dance.
-His work has been presented in such diverse venues as Lincoln Center, Eyebeam Gallery, the Kitchen, the Experimental Media Series at the Hirshhorn Museum (Washington D.C.), Art.Tech@The Lab (San Francisco), the Hamburger Klangwerktage (Hamburg) and the World Expo 2010 (Shanghai).
-His concert works have been performed by the California EAR Unit, So Percussion, the SEM Ensemble, the Talea Ensemble, the International Contemporary Ensemble, the Ostravska Banda, and many others.
-He has a doctorate from Columbia, and co-led PLOrk in 2010 and 2011.
-He recently gave a talk on PLOrk at TEDx Brooklyn.
+He co-led PLOrk (the Princeton Laptop Orchestra) for three seasons.
+He plays with Spirograph Agnew and Sideband.
+He made MobMuPlat.
+He currently works at Google.